bbartling/open-fdd/README.md

                          )
 ```

-###### Required inputs in addition to a column name `Date` with a Pandas readable time stamp tested with `12/22/2022  7:40:00 AM`:
+###### Required inputs in addition to a column name `Date` with a Pandas readable time stamp tested in the format of `12/22/2022  7:40:00 AM`:

 ###### fc1.py
 * `duct_static` (duct static pressure °F)
 * `supply_vfd_speed` (suppy fan VFD speed reference %)
-- note this equation assumes 1" of static pressure setpoint.
-Script should be to modified include the AHU duct pressure setpoint if it is fixed or another variable should be created for duct pressure setpoint if the data exists.
+- note this equation assumes 1" of AHU duct static pressure setpoint.
+Script should be to modified include the AHU duct pressure setpoint if it is fixed or if another variable is available that represents actual duct pressure setpoint if the data exists.

 ###### fc2_3.py
 * `mat` (mixing air temperature °F)